i-Willink-Inc/next-amplify-starter-kit/docs/00_project/DOCUMENT_RULES.md

 - **Japanese filenames are prohibited**: To prevent character encoding issues
 - **Do not include version numbers**: Manage history with Git

-### 2.2 Required Metadata
+### 2.2 Recommended Metadata

-Include the following at the beginning of each document:
+Include the following at the beginning of each document (Optional: `Author` can be omitted as it's tracked by Git):

 ```markdown
 # Document Title